-- Return everything to the saucepan and cook over a medium-low heat, whisking continuously until the mixture is creamy and thick enough to coat the back of the spoon.
+- Return everything to the saucepan and cook over a medium-low heat, stirring with a silicon spatula continuously until the mixture is creamy and thick enough to coat the back of the spoon.

 - Remove from the heat, add half of the butter, whisk to combine then add the rest and whisk again until incorporated.

 - Strain the lemon curd through the sieve to get rid of any egg lumps.
 Transfer to a bowl, cover with cling film and keep in the fridge until using.

 - FOR THE DOUGHNUTS, In a medium bowl, combine plain flour, instant dry yeast, cocoa powder, sugar and salt.